 - Immediately wash the affected area thoroughly with soap and warm water

 - Use a viricial agent, such as iodine

 - Seek medical attention immediately

-2. Animal Bite Report Form: These forms are to be filled out by doctors, medical personnel, or animal control officers.
-You must provide as much information as possible.
-Click here to download the Animal Bite Report Forms (PDF) Click Here to Download the FREE Adobe PDF Reader.
+2. Animal Bite Report Form: These forms can to be filled out by victims, health care providers or law enforcement.
+Please provide as much information as possible.
+Click Here for the 2016 UPDATED Bite Report Form

 Cascade City County Health Department